Gagné’s 9 Events of Instruction for English Language Lessons

 - Enhance retention and transfer: 1) In one word, how can you use what you learned today in your life/work?
 2) Use language strategies to practice what you learned today.
 Which strategies will you use?
 Recommend appropriate strategies listed in my blog post.
 3) Review newly learned material at the start of next class for retention.

-I prepared this instructional sequence for novice ESL teachers to prepare their lessons.
+I prepared this instructional sequence for novice ESOL teachers to prepare their lessons.
 I’ll definitely be adding to it.
-I’d love feedback/input from my ESL/EFL peers!
+I’d love feedback/input from my ESOL/EFL peers!

 - Listening – tell, role play, identify, review, label, describe, define, name, match listen, recognize, pint, show, follow;